-The purpose of the Skilled Migration Program is to attract highly employable people for migration to Australia.
+GSM Visa comes under the Skilled Migration Program.
+Its purpose is to attract highly employable people for migration to Australia.
 It is the most common forms of migration to Australia, and it is one of the core areas of Asia Pacific's expertise.

 The first step to apply for this visa is to submit an expression of interest (EOI) and then be invited through SkillSelect to apply.
 On the grounds of people entering and leaving SkillSelect, there is always a change in ranking which makes you unable to view your ranking position after submitting your EOI.
 To access the professions falling under this category, select SOL.

 The holders of Skilled Independent subclass 189 visa will avail following benefits:

 This is a permanent visa that requires nomination by an Australian State or Territory government.
 Each State and Territory Government publishes a list of occupations in short supply in their area.
 There may be specific requirements in terms of work experience, English language ability or specialised skills.
 The applicable occupations list, if nominated by a state or territory government, is the Skilled Occupation List (SOL) or Consolidated Skilled Occupations List (CSOL).

 The holders of Skilled Nominated subclass 190 visa will avail following benefits:

 The Regional Sponsored Visa (Subclass 491) is designed to encourage skilled workers and their families to live and work in specified regional or low-population parts of Australia for up to four years.